mk12/sicp/notes/text.md

 $$x ↦ x - \frac{f(x)}{f'(x)}.$$

-Newton's method converges very quickly---much faster than the half-interval method in favorable cases.
+Newton's method converges very quickly -- much faster than the half-interval method in favorable cases.
 We need a procedure to transform a function into its derivative (a new procedure).
 We can use a small $dx$ for this:

 $$f'(x) = \frac{f(x+dx) - f(x)}{dx}.$$